MadCodes9/MazeRun/README.md

 Compares how many vertices are tansversed in the maze for the mouse to get to the cheese or target vertex using depth first search(DFS) and breadth first search(BFS).
 ## General Information
 This project utilizes the depth-first search and breadth-first search algorithms.
-This project, reads a graph from a file, which represent a maze.
+This project, reads a graph from a file, which represents a maze.
 In this maze, there is a starting vertex at which a mouse will start its search for a piece of cheese (located at another vertex).
 Depth-first search and breadth-first search is used to determine the path to the cheese.
 When each search is executed, the number of undiscovered edges that are used to visit a vertex are to be counted.